-aying for health care has become increasingly burdensome for families in Hawaii.
+aying for health care has become increasingly burdensome for Massachusetts families.
 As the cost of health care services has mounted, more and more health care costs have been shifted to consumers, who must cope with rising deductibles and higher copayments and co-insurance.